top of page

 • Nausea

-Therefore, avoid stevia if you are pregnant, breastfeeding, taking medicines for diabetes and blood pressure.
+Therefore, it is advisable to avoid stevia if you are pregnant, breastfeeding, or taking medications for diabetes and blood pressure.

 Stevia in the Raw and Other Brands